 “I didn't use Nervestra for a while as I had surgery and then ran out of Nervestra but recently purchased more as my feet began to burn again.”

-The majority of people say that they use it for diabetic neuropathy, a burning pain sensation, and that it is very effective in a short time – usually a week or two.
-Those who don't say that their pain was cured still admit that they had positive results with the product.
+The majority of people state they use it for diabetic neuropathy, a burning pain sensation, and that it is usually becomes effective in a week or two.
+Those who don't say that their pain was cured still claim they experienced some positive results with the product.

 “After just a few days of use my pain went away…… the product did exactly what it claims to due. [sic] Since I am pain free for a month of usage now I’m going with the product and will definitely re-order.”